 The use of drought-tolerant plants for landscaping around all new installations is a top priority.
 The Steven S. Koblik Education and Visitor Center, for example, features six and a half acres of California natives and dry-climate plants replacing the lawn that surrounded the old entrance complex.

 Of the 207 acres at The Huntington, about 18 acres historically have been covered with lawn.
 We are lowering that number by half.
 We began the process in 2013 by eliminating most of the lawn in the entrance area, and we are continuing this transition by eliminating lawns that are not used for public activities and access.
 However, lawns play an important role in any botanical garden or historic estate, so we are focusing on maintaining grassy areas that are of use for collections and for visitors.

-The Huntington is partnering with a number of civic and nonprofit entities to share information, resources, and water management expertise.
-This spring, for example, The Huntington and Pasadena Heritage cohosted a meeting that addressed a number of local concern, including protecting the health of trees during the drought.
+The Huntington partners with a number of civic and nonprofit entities to share information, resources, and water management expertise.
+For example, The Huntington and Pasadena Heritage cohosted a meeting that addressed a number of local concerns, including protecting the health of trees during the drought.

 Educating the Public

 Through classes, workshops, lectures, school programs, and tours, The Huntington shares the expertise of knowledgeable individuals about how to garden sustainably, during the drought and beyond.

 If you have questions or comments please contact us at [email protected] or 626-405-2269.